Elizabeth (1801 ship): Loss

 Unfortunately, under the strain of the wind and the constant exertion, the cables broke, causing Elizabeth to drift towards the French coast.
 She fired off numerous guns and flares, but those watching on the French shore were powerless to assist due to the powerful waves and wind which would have doomed any rescue attempt.
 Near Calais she lost her rudder on a rock, and sprang several leaks, leaving her totally at the whim of the sea, which dragged her further down the coastline.

-Eventually Elizabeth was wrecked on 27 December 1810 on the Breebank, in the North Sea, off Dunquerque, France.
+Eventually Elizabeth was wrecked on 27 December 1810, on the Breebank, in the North Sea, off Dunkirk, France.
 Her masts tumbled overboard, smashing the boats, leaving only three, one of which was swamped within moments of launching.
 Two other boats brought 22 survivors to shore, but there was no chance of them returning to take off more passengers as the sea had become even more formidable.
 During the ensuing storm, the ship broke into pieces that scattered all along the coastline, along with its entire remaining crew, who were killed.
 In all, there were only 22 survivors as the weather also prevented the French from sending assistance.
 Amongst the survivors were six Britons and 15 lascars, including two of the ship's crew.

 The French took the survivors prisoner, but apparently more to provide housing than actual incarceration.
 Shortly thereafter, the French repatriated the survivors, requesting the English to release an equal number of French prisoners.

-A cartel arrived at Dover on 30 January 1811 with the 22 survivors.
+A cartel arrived at Dover on 30 January 1811, with the 22 survivors.
 The British sent the Elizabeth cartel from Chatham with 18 French prisoners but as she approached Calais the batteries there fired on her and she returned to Dover on 4 March.